Red Dragon (novel): Plot

 As Graham investigates the case, he is hounded by Freddy Lounds, a sleazy tabloid reporter, who publishes an article about Graham consulting Lecter.
 Dolarhyde, reading the article, writes a fan letter to Lecter, asking for a response.
 Frederick Chilton, the head of the institute and Lecter's self-styled nemesis, discovers the letter hidden in Lecter's cell, with Dolarhyde's instructions for contacting him removed.
 After significant forensic analysis, the FBI deduce that Lecter has placed a coded personal ad in Lounds' tabloid, the National Tattler, but are unable to break the code before the publishing deadline, and Graham reluctantly allows the ad to run.
 Lounds becomes aware of the correspondence and tries to trick Graham into revealing details of the investigation by posing as the killer, but is found out and arrested.
 When the code is finally broken, it reveals that Lecter has given Graham's address to the killer and tells him to save himself by killing the family.
 Graham's wife, Molly, and his stepson are evacuated, causing significant tension in his marriage.

 Hoping to lure the Red Dragon into a trap, Graham gives Lounds an interview in which he deliberately mischaracterizes the killer as an impotent homosexual, which includes clues to Graham's location.
 This infuriates Dolarhyde, but instead of pursuing Graham, he kidnaps Lounds.
-Gluing Lounds to a wheelchair, Dolarhyde forces him to recant the allegations on tape, bites off his lips, and sets him on fire, leaving his maimed body outside his newspaper's offices.
+Gluing Lounds to a wheelchair, Dolarhyde forces him to recant the allegations on tape, bites off his lips and sets him on fire.
 Lounds dies from his injuries soon afterward, and the tape of his assault is sent to his newspaper and the FBI.
 Graham receives a letter from Lecter, congratulating him on his indirect murder of Lounds.

 At about the same time, Dolarhyde falls in love with a blind co-worker named Reba McClane, which conflicts with his homicidal urges.
 In beginning a relationship with McClane, Dolarhyde resists the Dragon's "possession" of him as it urges him to kill McClane; he goes to the Brooklyn Museum, beats a museum secretary unconscious, and eats the original Blake watercolor of The Red Dragon.